HumanCellAtlas/metadata-schema/docs/jsonBrowser/type.md

 aggregate_cell_uniformity | Description of uniformity of the cell aggregates after they are formed. | string | no |  | Aggregate cell uniformity |  | Mostly homogenous EBs of variable cell numbers

 ## biomaterial_protocol
-_Information about the biomaterial collection protocol_
+_Information about the biomaterial collection protocol._

 Location: type/protocol/biomaterial_collection/collection_protocol.json